 Adventure Park Rides

 Cultus Lake Adventure Park might be small but it packs a punch in terms of an impressive selection of rides.
-When we first went with a group of people aged 12 to 50, we predicted we’d be there for only a couple of hours but ended up staying for most of the day!
+When we first went with a group of people ages 12 to 50, we predicted we’d be there for only a couple of hours but ended up staying for most of the day!
 Those rides are fun!

 Below is a list of some of the main attractions that are suitable for younger children as well as a list of rides that older kids, youth and adults will love too.